dequelabs/axe-core-gems/README.md

     Then the page should be accessible within "#testme" for tag "wcag2a" Then the page should be accessible excluding ".excludeme" for tag "wcag2a" Then the page should be accessible within "#testme" excluding ".excludeme" for tag "wcag2a"

+To perform a check for a specific rule or rules:

+    Then the page should be accessible for rule "label" Then the page should be accessible for rules "label,blink"

+Specific rules can also be checked against portions of the page:

+    Then the page should be accessible within "#testme" for rule "label" Then the page should be accessible excluding ".excludeme" for rule "label" Then the page should be accessible within "#testme" excluding ".excludeme" for rules "label,blink"

 #### Passing custom options